akankita06/system-design-notes/location-based-architectures/dynamic-location.md

 - subscribe customers to the drivers (when they request a ride) to give them most up-to-date location of the nearby drivers

 ### Qs
-- how are shortest routes stored between point a and point b?
+- how are shortest routes stored between point-A and point-B?